reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 ## How Reverb Works

 There are two main categories of digital reverb—[convolution](https://www.bhphotovideo.com/find/newsLetter/Convolution-Reverb.jsp/) and algorithmic—and today we will be discussing algorithmic reverb.
-An algorithmic reverb is based on a network of delays, with individual delays roughly corresponding to the sound reflections from individual walls or objects, and the network of connections between them simulating the way a reflection from one surface may bounce off many others.
+An algorithmic reverb is based on a network of delays or “echoes,” with individual delays roughly corresponding to the sound reflections from individual walls or objects, and the network of connections between them simulating the way a reflection from one surface may bounce off many others.

-Sean Costello of Valhalla DSP has a [series](https://valhalladsp.com/2021/09/22/getting-started-with-reverb-design-part-2-the-foundations/) of [posts](https://valhalladsp.com/2021/09/23/getting-started-with-reverb-design-part-3-online-resources/) giving [helpful resources](https://valhalladsp.com/2021/09/28/getting-started-with-reverb-design-part-4-books/) on reverb design, including influential papers, online resources, and books, and you can find many of the algorithms we'll discuss today in the papers he mentions.
+Sean Costello of Valhalla DSP has a [series](https://valhalladsp.com/2021/09/22/getting-started-with-reverb-design-part-2-the-foundations/) of [posts](https://valhalladsp.com/2021/09/23/getting-started-with-reverb-design-part-3-online-resources/) giving [helpful resources](https://valhalladsp.com/2021/09/28/getting-started-with-reverb-design-part-4-books/) on reverb design, including influential papers, online resources, and books, and you can find the algorithms we'll discuss today among the papers he mentions.

 ### Feedforward and Feedback Delays

 In the most basic form of delay, we take a copy of the incoming audio signal, delay it by a certain amount, and combine it with the original signal, usually with the option to adjust the proportions of original and delayed copies.
-To contrast with the other types of delay, this is often referred to as a “feedforward” delay—the delayed copy is simply recombined with the original without any “feedback,” which we will discuss in the next section.
+To contrast with the other types of delay, this is often referred to as a “feedforward” delay—the delayed copy is “fed forward” and recombined with the original without any “feedback,” which we will discuss in the next section.

 In the diagram below, $x(n)$ represents the incoming signal; $z^{-M}$ is the delay; [^1] $b_0$ and $b_M$ represent the amount of gain applied to the original and delayed copies respectively; [^2] the $+$ symbol represents summing the two copies; and $y(n)$ is the output signal.